mturki/Spatula/README.md

 ============
 [ ![Download](https://api.bintray.com/packages/mturki/android/spatula/images/download.svg) ](https://bintray.com/mturki/android/spatula/_latestVersion)

 A small/modest android library to bind fonts to common android text Views via annotations processing like (lowly) [butterknife][1].
-You can easely apply Typefaces on Views that extends `TextView` like `android.widget.Button` or `android.widget.ToggleButton` or that extends android support design `TextInputLayout`.
+You can easely apply your custom typefaces `.ttf` or `.otf`(not tested) files, contained in your `assets` folder, on text views that extends `TextView` like `android.widget.Button` or `android.widget.ToggleButton` or extends android support design `TextInputLayout`.

 * Eliminates `Typeface.createFromAsset` and `view.setTypeface` by using by using `@BindTypeface` on fields.